MarioAderman/Resume-CSS/README.md

-# Laboratorio_2
+# Resume CSS
-# Edición del CV usando hojas de estilo CSS
+Adding some style to my resume by using CSS.